svjson/launch-goblin/README.md

 [![Node](https://img.shields.io/node/v/launch-goblin)](https://www.npmjs.com/package/launch-goblin)

 Launch Goblin is a TUI (text-based user interface) tool for developers working in monorepos or other multi-service environments.
-Instead of juggling `turbo run` and `pnpm dev` with endless `--filter` sequences, shell scripts, or custom launchers, you get a single interface where you can:
+Instead of juggling `turbo run` and `npm`/`pnpm` with endless `--filter` or `--workspace` sequences, shell scripts, or custom launchers, you get a single interface where you can:

 - Inspect available modules
 - Select what to launch